 Tips

-- Soak the cashews, preferably overnight or boil water in a kettle and soak the cashews for about 20 minutes.
+- Soak the cashews, preferably overnight or boil water in a kettle, pour over raw cashews in a heat-proof container, and soak them for about 20 minutes.
 If you have a high-speed blender, that will create a creamier dipping sauce.

 - If you know your high-speed blender can puree those cashews into a smooth sauce, you may be able to skip the soaking process.